Résultat de la recherche : 'visual'

 |

-This is a copy of the catalogue of the exhibition of 1923 in Brooklyn Museum, In 1903 Stewart Culin became the founding curator of the department of ethnology at the museum of the Brooklyn institute of arts and sciences, now the Brooklyn museum Culin a self taught ethnologist built the foundation of four curatorial collections for the museum, acquiring objects representing African Asian native American and estaern European culture Culin was among the first curator to recognize museum installation as an art form, he was also among the first to display ethnological as art objects, not as ethnographic specimens.
-This approach is evidenced in his exhibition “primitive negro art” The exhibition opened in april 1923 and displayed African objects he had acquired in Europe from dealers.
-Along with his colleagues Culin set the parameters for cultural representation in museum through his collection decisions and innovative installations.
+In 1903, Stewart Culin (1858–1929) became the founding curator of the Department of Ethnology at the Museum of the Brooklyn Institute of Arts and Sciences, now the Brooklyn Museum.
+He was among the first curators to recognize museum installation as an art form.
+He was also among the first to display ethnological collections as art objects, not as ethnographic specimens.
+This approach is evidenced in his exhibition Primitive Negro Art, Chiefly from the Belgian Congo.
+The exhibition opened in April 1923, and displayed African objects he had acquired in Europe from dealers.

 |